arupmani/HMS/README.md

     Project Name: HMSWeb : Technologies used : Angular 13, Asp.Net Core Web API, SQL Sever, JWT Bearer Token authentication is implmented.

-    By default login provided for the user name "Admin" and password "Admin "new user can be added via 1 time script.
+    By default login provided for the user name "Admin" and password "Admin" new user can be added through  1 time script sample 1 time script provided in /HMS/DBScripts/PostDeploymentScript.

     Admin can create room, view room list and booked status